OpenWaterFoundation/owf-app-infomapper-ng-doc-user/README.md

 The OWF InfoMapper is designed to provide the following functionality:

 1. Provide a core application that displays configurable menus.
-2. Menus are linked to configurable maps.
+2. Menus are linked to configurable maps, content pages, external sites, and other content.
 3. Maps support events to display other data, such as popups, content pages, links to external websites, and time series visualizations.
 4. Integrates with other OWF tools including GeoProcessor and TSTool.